A niche remedy for the dynamical problems of neutral theory: Results

-Confirmation is provided by a calculation of extinction times for the asymmetric species in a nearly neutral metacommunity (see \ref{extinctiontimes}).
-Fig.~\ref{metastochdeter}a plots $\tau_E$ against $p_{10} \equiv n_{10}/J_M$, while Fig.~\ref{metastochdeter}b plots the corresponding flows, $dp_1/d\tau$ versus $p_1$, of the mean dynamics.
+The mean dynamics of Eq.~\ref{metagenode} approximate non-neutral metacommunity dynamics given any fixed number of species and individuals.
+In the neutral limit, we find \begin{linenomath} \beq \frac{dp_i}{d\tau}\,=\, \frac{\nu}{J_M}\left(\frac{1}{S}-p_i\right), \eeq{metagenodeneutral} \end{linenomath} such that all species completely decouple.
+In the limit of an infinite number of species and individuals ($S, J_M\rightarrow \infty$), the $p_i$ remain fixed at their initial values, which is the deterministic limit of neutral drift.
+For a nearly neutral metacommunity with low levels of speciation, a fixed-point analysis of Eq.~\ref{metagenode} yields small corrections to the stability criteria of the simple Moran model (\ref{correctionstostabilizationcriteria}), so we expect that our non-neutral metacommunity model inherits niche stabilization and destabilization mechanisms.

+Confirmation is provided by a calculation of extinction times for the asymmetric species in a nearly neutral metacommunity (\ref{extinctiontimes}).
+Fig.~\ref{metastochdeter}a plots $\tau_E$ against $p_{1,0} \equiv n_{1,0}/J_M$, while Fig.~\ref{metastochdeter}b plots the corresponding flows, $dp_1/d\tau$ versus $p_1$, of the mean dynamics.
 In the fully neutral limit, demographic stochasticity drives all species toward extinction in the absence of a stabilizing mechanism~\citep{Chesson:2000p5531,PHubbell:2001p4284}, and the mean dynamics yield a single stable fixed point at $p_1=0$.
-For the case where interspecific exceeds intraspecific competition, $\tau_E$ falls below (above) neutral expectations when $p_{10}$ is low (high).
-The existence of an inflection point in the $\tau_E$ versus $p_{10}$ curve signals a stochastic Allee effect, as discussed by~\citet{Dennis:1989,Dennis:2002p8840} and \citet{Allen:2005p8841}.
+For the case where interspecific exceeds intraspecific competition, $\tau_E$ falls below (above) neutral expectations when $p_{1,0}$ is low (high).
+The existence of an inflection point in the $\tau_E$ versus $p_{1,0}$ curve signals a stochastic Allee effect, as discussed by~\citet{Dennis:1989,Dennis:2002p8840} and \citet{Allen:2005p8841}.
 Indeed, the mean dynamics exhibit upper and lower stable fixed points separated by an unstable threshold.
 The underlying bistability of the stochastic theory allows large initial populations of the asymmetric species to remain dominant on intermediate time scales, but large fluctuations below the unstable threshold rapidly reduce mean times to extinction.
-Only intraspecific exceeding interspecific competition raises $\tau_E$ above neutral expectations for all values of $p_{10}$.
+Only intraspecific exceeding interspecific competition raises $\tau_E$ above neutral expectations for all values of $p_{1,0}$.
 The corresponding mean dynamics include a stable fixed point that promotes stable coexistence over intermediate time scales as well as an unstable fixed point that repels drift toward extinction.
-We expect niche stabilization to generate reasonable species lifetimes in non-neutral metacommunities and restore Hubbell's point-speciation mechanism as a viable phenomenological model.